Code-Institute-Submissions/SuzanDewitz-Dogs-Training_FebResub/README.md

 * **The Header**

   * The header includes  the site's purpose by stating "*Welcome to pitbull breeders Gaiberg*".
-  * This section introduces by increase visibility with an eye-catching animation by targeting the right keywords and optimising the site.
+  * This section introduces by increase visibility with an eye-catching animation by targeting the right keywords and optimizing the site.